alphagov/design-patterns/patterns/index.md

 If you're designing or building services for GOV.UK this library can help you.
 It contains guidance and examples for some of the more common design problems.
-If you'd like to suggest a new pattern you can do so on the [design patterns wiki](https://designpatterns.hackpad.com/Pattern-library-0eUk1OdHvql).
+If you'd like to discuss a pattern or suggest a new one you can do this on the [design patterns wiki](https://designpatterns.hackpad.com/Pattern-library-0eUk1OdHvql).

 ####The guide